HadrienG2/cpal-experiment/Ideas.md

 Processing would feed all outputs, since it must occur only once for the sake of filtering sanity.

+Output-triggered processing minimizes latency.
+But it increases RT pressure, since there is no way to plan ahead (e.g. as soon as input is available).
+Output-triggered processing is also somewhat elegant: if output is not requested, it's not produced, yielding auto-saving of unused resources.

 ---

 Idea: An input has latency and data.
 Latency comes from...